-Consequently, Android and Windows operating system users with low RAM have begun asking, "Can I use my SD card as RAM?"
-This is actually possible by setting up a swap memory or virtual RAM with your SD card and using it to run idle programs on your Android or Windows computer, thereby freeing up RAM.
+Consequently, Android and Windows users with low RAM have begun asking, "Can I use my SD card as RAM?"
+This is possible by setting up a swap memory or virtual RAM with your SD card and using it to run idle programs on your Android or Windows computer, thereby freeing up RAM.

 Android users frequently question whether they can actually use an SD card as RAM on their phone, but the answer is yes.
 As is well known, certain Android devices have extremely little RAM, making it difficult or even impossible to run specific applications, such as games.

 Fortunately, you can still create a virtual RAM space on your Android phone with the help of a high-class SD card—at least class 4—which will be helpful for the smooth running of these applications on your phone.
 A third-party app and root access on your Android device will load this virtual memory, which we commonly refer to as swap memory, into your SD card.

 To allow your phone more room to run other applications more effectively, idle apps are loaded into the virtual memory once this swap memory is created on the available space on your SD card.
 Your phone's processor will operate more quickly due to the reduced load on the native RAM thanks to this extra RAM storage.

 In other words, you can always use an SD card to boost your phone's RAM as long as you're using a top-tier SD card, have rooted your Android smartphone, and your Android device supports this function.